 - My role:

-• If you customers did not use the web extension, the app could only show tasks and notes that had been shared with them by a team member.
+• If customers did not use the web extension, the app could only show tasks and notes that had been shared with them by a team member.

 The design was based on Mailbutler's brand guidelines, insights gained from customer service, user data, competitor research, user testing on prototype and beta testing.